Description

 Important Notes:

 These cards are officially licensed and distributed by ShiningSoul in China.
 Please note that redemption codes included with the cards are only valid for the Chinese server and will not be provided by default.
-If you require a code for the international server, please contact us via email before purchase.
+If you’re interested in acquiring an unrevealed card that includes a redeemable code—for collection purposes, regardless of its functionality on the international server—please do let us know via email.

 Why Don’t We Have R and N Rarity Cards?